kanjieater/SubPlz/readme.md

 Let's say you want to automate getting the best subs for every piece of media in your library.
 SubPlz takes advantage of how well video players integrate with language codes by overriding them to map them to algorithms, instead of different languages.
 This makes it so you can quickly switch between a sub on the fly while watching content, and easily update your preferred option for a series later on if your default doesn't work.

-Just run `./helpers/subplz.sh` with a sub like `sub1.ja.srt` and `video1.mkv` and it will genearate the following:
+Just run `subplz batch --config /path/to/config.yml`, as it's documented in the readme, with a sub like `sub1.ja.srt` and `video1.mkv` and it will genearate the following:

 | Algorithm | Default Language Code | Mnemonic | Description |
 | -------- | ------- | -------- | ------- |